Personal Transformation Audios

 I would suggest that in listening that you keep an open-mind, don't worry if you don't understand what is being said and to notice your mental reactions when listening.

-Werner Erhard sold his company called Werner Erhard & Associates in 1990 to his staff worldwide.
+Werner Erhard gave his company called Werner Erhard & Associates in 1990 to his staff worldwide.
 After his departure the staff renamed the company Landmark Education and created many new programs that have proven to be even more extraordinary in terms of the impact they have had on people's lives.
 You will hear many things you never heard before.

 The following audio recordings are re-published with expressed permission of Copyright holders